STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Experiments

 \subsection{Ablation Study}

 \textbf{Qualitative analysis}.
-We begin by presenting a qualitative example in Figure \ref{fig:fig5} to illustrate our process from a untrimmed raw video to unified STSG representation, and finally become reasoning-enriched QRA samples for explicit rationale-based supervision during training. \textbf{Analysis on STSG induction}.
-For the four operations of STSG induction, we conducted sequential ablation experiments using VideoChat2* as the backbone, with results on AGQA and STAR shown in Table ~\ref{tab:table4}: 1) STEP: applies all operations to construct a unified STSG for generating QRA samples; 2) STEP w/o splitting: divides videos into uniform time intervals and samples frames evenly, rather than detecting scene transitions and extracting key frames via clustering; 3) STEP w/o parsing: directly employs a simplified prompt to generate a JSON-format scene graph without incremental extraction of attributes, objects and relations; 4) STEP w/o merging: leaves redundant nodes and dynamic information unprocessed; and 5) STEP w/o bridging: omits cross-clip information.
-We observed that parsing is the most crucial operation, enabling extraction of multi-granular spatial-temporal details.
+We present a qualitative example in Figure \ref{fig:fig3} to illustrate our process from an untrimmed raw video to a unified STSG representation, which finally becomes reasoning-rich QRA training samples.
+We also show an example of improved model performance in Figure \ref{fig:fig4}.

+\textbf{Analysis on STSG induction}.
+For the four operations of STSG induction, we conduct sequential ablation experiments using VideoChat2* as the backbone, with results on AGQA and STAR shown in Table ~\ref{tab:table4}: 1) \textbf{STEP}: applies all operations to construct a unified STSG for generating QRA samples; 2) \textbf{STEP} w/o splitting: divides videos into uniform time intervals and samples frames evenly, rather than detecting scene transitions and extracting key frames via clustering; 3) \textbf{STEP} w/o parsing: directly employs a simplified prompt to generate a JSON-format scene graph without incremental extraction of attributes, objects and relations; 4) \textbf{STEP} w/o merging: leaves redundant nodes and dynamic information unprocessed; and 5) \textbf{STEP} w/o bridging: omits cross-clip information.
+We observe that parsing is the most crucial operation, enabling extraction of multi-granular spatial-temporal details.
 Merging and bridging are also essential for reducing redundancy and preserving dynamic information, while splitting has the least impact, as uniform time intervals still provide sufficient structure.

-\textbf{Analysis on $\lambda$ in rationale supervision.} We explored the impact of $\lambda$ in the loss function (Section \ref{sec:3.2}) on the trade-off between answer accuracy and rationale quality, as illustrated in Figure \ref{fig:fig4} on VideoChat2*.
+\textbf{Analysis on $\lambda$ in rationale supervision.} We explore the impact of $\lambda$ in the loss function (Section \ref{sec:3.2}) on the trade-off between answer accuracy and rationale quality, as illustrated in Figure \ref{fig:fig5a} on VideoChat2*.
 The results indicate that $\lambda = 1$ achieves the best performance, as smaller values fail to sufficiently train rationale reasoning, while larger values cause the rationale's intricacy to dominate, thereby negatively impacting answer accuracy.